 Foundation / Corporation

-Funding is intended to support projects that are likely to motivate many visitors to stay overnight in Tompkins County hotels and bed and breakfasts, and that are likely to implement key strategies identified in the 2020 Tompkins County Strategic Tourism Plan.
+Grants ranging from $1,000 to $25,000 to New York nonprofit organizations for new and established projects that promote tourism in Tompkins County.
+Funding is intended to support projects that are likely to motivate many visitors to stay overnight in Tompkins County hotels and bed and breakfasts, and that will implement key strategies identified in the 2020 Tompkins County Strategic Tourism Plan.

+Applicants are encouraged to source goods and services locally.
 Tompkins County will give priority to projects that hold potential to draw visitors during the mid-week and/or from mid-November through April.

 GrantWatch ID#: 175720

 - Non-profit organizations designated as 501(c)3

 With limited exceptions, purchase of equipment with grant funds is not eligible.
 Grant funds may not be used for projects whose primary purpose is fundraising for a specific cause.
 Applications that exclusively promote a religious tradition are ineligible.